-The financial and economic crisis is a factor that had in different countries different effect.
+The financial and economic crisis is a factor that had different effects in different countries.
 In Denmark, the financial crisis was not necessarily felt directly by individuals as the banks were bailed out by the government.
-There were minor banks however which crushed and while their customers lost their investment in the banks i.e. shares, they didn't lose their deposit money.
+There were minor banks however, which crushed and while their customers lost their investment in the banks i.e. shares, they didn't lose their deposit money.
 The way the consumers might now be feeling the financial crisis, is in the way the government is making major cutbacks in various sectors.

 In the Czech Republic, the financial crisis worsened the availability of bank loans, especially for people with lower incomes.
 And these unsatisfied bank clients attracted alternative financial service providers (non-banking loan providers).
-It became a source of many economic and consequently social problems - and online financial education projects can be seen if not as a solution, so as a tool of awareness raising and empowering the consumers (who are generally in a relationship with AFS providers in a worse (weaker)position.
+It became a source of many economic and consequently social problems - and online financial education projects can be seen if not as a solution, so as a tool of awareness raising and empowering the consumers (who are generally in a relationship with AFS providers in a worse (weaker)position).

-In Spain, however, the situation was completely different.
-According to our research, economic crisis has resulted there in a general distrust towards the traditional banking system and financial markets.
-As a reaction, commercial subjects, social economy entities and solidarity networks providing alternative financial services to citizens as well as TSOs and civic platforms organizing consumers of financial services started to emerge even more frequently, as well as the number of citizens impacted by the eviction processes and owners of perpetual preferred shares, and advocating their rights (Hyánek V.; Navrátil J.; Figueroa, M.; Tygstrup, C.; José Sanzo, M.; Álvarez, L., Álvarez, B.; ReyGarcía, M.; Felgueiras, M. (2015)).
+In Spain, however, the situation was very different.
+According to our research, economic crisis led to a general distrust towards the traditional banking system and financial markets.
+As a reaction, commercial subjects, social economy entities and solidarity networks providing alternative financial services to citizens as well as TSOs and civic platforms organizing consumers of financial services started to emerge even more frequently, as well as the number of citizens impacted by the eviction processes and owners of perpetual preferred shares, and advocating their rights (Hyánek et al., 2015).